Full day in Palermo: Parks, culture and much to know!

 - Take a Lunch in Palermo: from the Botanical Garden to Plaza Serrano there are multiple options for lunch, from fast food outlets to cute restaurants with lunch menus.

-- Tour of Street Art in Palermo: We offer a Street Art Tour in Palermo (at the moment only in English) that starts at 3pm.
-The tour is from Monday to Friday and begins at Plaza Serrano.
+- Tour of Street Art in Palermo: We offer a Street Art Tour in Palermo (at the moment only in English).
 Once the tour is finished, you can have a snack in Palermo, visit the commercial premises or the Plaza Serrano fair if it is the weekend.
 At night they can choose two cultural options:

 -Dance some Tango: a good way to acquire Argentine traditions is to put them into practice!
 In Palermo, there is a Milonga where you can go to learn Tango, have dinner and dance the night away.
 On this site you can find the schedules.